hassmuha/CarND-Vehicle-Detection-Submit/writeup.md

 I have defined vehicle object to record result from the N previous frames and make decision for the current frame.
 This helps not only rejecting false positive in each frame but also predict the location of car if in some frames no car is detected (true negative).

 After applying threshold based filtering based on heatmap on each frame, the heatmap of N consecutive frames are combined.
-Then thresholded N-Frames combined heatmap to identify vehicle positions.
-I used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+Then another thresholding is applied on N-Frames combined heatmap image to identify vehicles position.
+I used `scipy.ndimage.measurements.label()` to identify individual blobs in the combined heatmap.
 Based on the assumption that each blob corresponded to a vehicle, bounding boxes have been constructed to cover the area of each blob detected.

-Very few false positive results have also been rejected by using the aspect ratio check (height/width).
+Very few false positive results have also been discarded by using the aspect ratio (height/width) check.
 All blobs with aspect ratio more that 2.5 are also rejected.

 ### Here are first six frames and their corresponding heatmaps: